SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Some general aspects
 --------------------

+**This is valid for version 1.1.1+ (prior versions are no longer supprted)**

 A major aspect of SikuliX is to be available on Windows, Mac and Linux with as little differences as possible.
 This means, that features will only be added to SikuliX as standard, if they can be made available on all these systems.
 Nevertheless it will be possible beginning with version 2, to add extensions or plugins, that might not be available on all systems from the beginning or forever.
 Version 2 will have a suitable eco-system for that.

 Mainly bacause of this major aspect SikuliX is a Java based application or library.
 Hence the usable artifacts are delivered as jar-files.
-Where possible the SikuliX IDE is delivered as an application (currently Mac only, Windows .exe planned for version 2).
+Additionally you get scripts for starting the IDE and running scripts from commandline and on Mac the IDE is delivered as an application.

-To use the SikuliX features you need a valid Java runtime installation (JRE, preferably the Oracle versions) of at least version 6.
-SikuliX works with version 7 and 8 too and version 2 will need at least Java 7.
+To use the SikuliX features you need a valid Java runtime installation (JRE, preferably the Oracle versions) of at least version 7.
+SikuliX works with version 7 and 8 too and version 2 will need at least Java 8.
+Java 9 is not yet supported

 With version 1.1.x, there are still vital parts of SikuliX written in C++, which makes a SikuliX artifact system specific in the end.
 This currently is supported by an initial setup process, that produces the finally usable artifacts for this system environment.